harshit-2004/Competitive-Clock/README.md

 ![Sign Up](https://github.com/harshit-2004/Contest-Update/assets/96365691/b8970e1c-8115-4264-893c-76640498d933.png)

-Join the CodeforcesEmail community by signing up with Google, GitHub, or creating an account with your chosen username and password.
+Join the Competitive Clock community by signing up with Google, GitHub, or creating an account with your chosen username and password.

 ## How to Contribute

 We welcome contributions!
-If you want to contribute to CodeforcesEmail, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to Competitive Clock, please follow the [contribution guidelines](CONTRIBUTING.md).